mouadja02/bitcoin-1h-price/README.md

 | VOLUME_FROM | FLOAT     | Volume in BTC |
 | VOLUME_TO   | FLOAT     | Volume in USD |

+## Data License and Use 📋
+This dataset is free to use and is specifically designed for machine learning projects and research purposes.
+You're welcome to use this data for academic research, training ML models, educational purposes, and non-commercial applications.
+Attribution is appreciated but not required.

 ## Data Sources and Workflow ⚙️

 ### Historical Data 🗄️
-The `btc-hourly-price_2020_2025.csv` file contains the complete historical record of Bitcoin hourly prices from January 1, 2020 through May 13, 2025.
+The `btc-hourly-price_2015_2025.csv` file contains the complete historical record of Bitcoin hourly prices from January 1, 2015 through May 13, 2025.
 This serves as the foundational dataset and remains static.

 ### Daily Updates 🔄
 New hourly data is:
 1. Collected from CryptoCompare API
 2. Stored in Snowflake database ❄️
-3. Backed up daily to this repository as `btc_last24h_YYYY-MM-DD.csv` files
+3. Backed up daily to this repository as `btc_last_YYYY-MM-DD.csv` files

 This approach provides both a complete historical record and daily snapshots of recent price movements.

-## Data Usage and License 📝

-This dataset is **free to use** and is especially designed for machine learning projects, financial analysis, and academic research.
-Whether you're building price prediction models, studying market patterns, or teaching data science, this dataset provides a comprehensive foundation of Bitcoin price history.

 ## Setup Instructions 🛠️